what to bring to Malaysia

 What language do they speak?

 In Malaysia, they speak a language unsurprisingly called Malay, which is the mother tongue of the majority Malay ethnic group.
-However, English is relatively common among the locals, so you should have no problem getting around with English alone.

 • 4.
 Are there any important traditions to be aware of?

-Malaysia has rich history and culture, with many unique traditions.
+Malaysia has a rich history and culture, with many unique traditions.
 Modern-day Malaysia is predominantly Islamic, so it’s important to understand the social expectations around their beliefs.
 This includes assuring you are in a suitable section while on the train (where applicable), as there can sometimes be gender-specific carriages.

 • 5.
 Are the locals friendly?